How to verify passwords inside your form

 The password block can be used to verify a password inside your form and you can use the outcome of that verification in your logic.

-First we add a password block to our form.
 Now we create a branch with a

 Password match condition and we open that branch condition to set the desired password that our respondents have to match.